dawnhe-edx2021/nodejs-api/README.md

 # Currency Exchange API – NodeJS

 Objective:
-To expose this API for consumption by a UI
+Expose API for consumption by a UI

 ## CI/CD with Google Cloud Build and Cloud Run: